 Applications can only be made for one tier and only one grant is available for a single ABN.
 Multiple businesses under a single ABN are eligible for one grant only.

-Businesses and non-profits on the NSW border with Victoria that were impacted by earlier stay-at-home orders beginning 27 May may be able to use a different comparison period to demonstrate the decline in turnover over minimunmtwo weeks from 27 May to 17 July 2021.
+Businesses and not-for-profits on the NSW border with Victoria that were impacted by earlier stay-at-home orders beginning 27 May may be able to use a different comparison period to demonstrate the decline in turnover over minimun two weeks from 27 May to 17 July 2021.

-Eligibility criteria is available from the Services NSW website, however note that at time time of publishing, the application page was offline due to substantial demand for support.
-Please contact us on 02 9957 4033 for additional guidance.
+Eligibility criteria is available from the Services NSW website, or please contact us on 02 9957 4033 for additional guidance.

-To apply for the grant, you will need to provide a letter from your accountant, registered tax agent or registered BAS agent, submit an Australian tax return, Notice of Assessment, or other documentation that demonstrates your business had an aggregated turnover between $75,000-$10 million, your ABN or ACN number and other identification documentation.
+To apply for the grant, you will need to provide details of your accountant, registered tax agent or registered BAS agent, submit an Australian tax return, Notice of Assessment, or other documentation that demonstrates your business had an aggregated turnover between $75,000-$10 million, your ABN or ACN number and other identification documentation.
+If your business is outside the 'highly impacted industries list', you also need to submit evidence through a letter from a qualified accountant, registered tax agent or registered BAS agent.
 Successful applications may also be subject to audit, therefore it is important that your tax and business documentation is up-to-date and available for review if required.

 If your business does not meet all of the elibility criteria, you may still apply for the grant provided that there is sufficient evidence to support alternative circumstances.